Mod Guidelines

 Mods modifying the Geode UI

 Some mods may want to extend Geode’s own UI, for example to add custom features to their own mod’s page.
-This is allowed, however on the following conditions:
+This is allowed, however with some caveats.
+See the tutorial page for more.

 Mods using Generative AI